 Always refer to the product label for the most accurate ingredient and allergen information.

-traditional pesto(ContainsMilk, Tree Nuts)
+basil pesto(ContainsMilk, Tree Nuts)

 baby spinach leaves

 Add the penne to the saucepan of boiling water and cook for 7 minutes.
-Add the broccoli and cook until the pasta is 'al dente' and the broccoli is just tender, 3 minutes.
-Drain.
-TIP: 'Al dente' means the pasta is cooked through but still has a bit of firmness in the middle.
+Add the broccolini and cook until the pasta is 'al dente' and the broccolini is just tender, 3 minutes.
+Drain and return to the saucepan.

-Add the broccoli and penne to the frying pan.
-Add the traditional pesto, the salt and a pinch of pepper.
+Add the cooked pasta and broccolini to the frying pan.
+Add the basil pesto, the salt and a pinch of pepper.
 Add the baby spinach leaves and crumble in 1/2 the feta.
-Toss until the penne and broccoli are well coated and the spinach is slightly wilted.
+Toss until the pasta and broccolini are well coated and the spinach is slightly wilted.

 TIP: Seasoning is key in this dish!
 Taste and add more lemon juice, salt or pepper if you think it needs it!

-Divide the bacon, lemon and pesto penne between bowls.
-Crumble over the remaining feta and a pinch of chilli flakes (if using) to serve.
+Divide the bacon, lemon and pesto pasta between bowls.
+Crumble over the remaining feta to serve.